 As of February 2018, there are 223 conditions that will qualify for a Compassionate Allowance.
 They range from terminal cancers to transplant failures to cognitive conditions like early-onset Alzheimer’s Disease.
 Below are some examples of Compassionate Allowance conditions:

 - Thyroid cancer: There are four types of thyroid cancer: follicular, medullary, papillary, and anaplastic.
 The latter is generally regarded as the most challenging to treat because the cells proliferate and spread at a rapid rate.
 With all types of thyroid cancer, symptoms tend to become obvious only after the disease has reached the advanced stage.
-Symptoms include constant throat or neck pain, difficulty swallowing, and a lump in the neck.
+Symptoms include constant throat or neck pain, or cervicalgia difficulty swallowing, and a lump in the neck.

 - Non-small lung cancer: This form of cancer has three types: squamous cell carcinoma, large cell carcinoma and adenocarcinoma.
 There are rarely any symptoms during the early stages, but as the cancer spreads, patients have difficulty breathing, experience a persistent cough accompanied by chest pain, and regular lung infections.
 If you have been diagnosed with a non-small cell lung cancer that recurs despite treatment or has been deemed unrespectable or inoperable, you automatically qualify for the Compassionate Allowances program.